shanimithani/photolabs-starter/README.md

 ## Specifications

+This web app uses:
 - React
 - Create React App
 - Webpack
 - Babel
 - Express
--- The data layer consists of PostgreSQL database
+- The data layer consists of PostgreSQL database
--- The API server consists of a Node Express.js server application -- The client will communicate with the API over HTTP using the JSON format
+- The API server consists of a Node Express.js server application
+- The client will communicate with the API over HTTP using the JSON format

 ## Setup